GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/user-management.md

     operation and integrity of any custom script such as a Jython Script.

 ## SCIM 2.0
+The System for Cross-domain Identity Management (SCIM) simplifies user provisioning and user management in the cloud by defining two standards:

+1) A canonical user schema;
+2) A RESTful API for all necessary user management operations.

-In [User Management with SCIM](../admin-guide/user-scim.md) you can find details on how to use the [SCIM-Client](https://github.com/GluuFederation/SCIM-Client) to make CRUD operations over the user database of your Gluu Server.
+In [User Management with SCIM](../admin-guide/user-scim.md) section of the docs you can find details for how to use the [SCIM-Client](https://github.com/GluuFederation/SCIM-Client) to perform user CRUD operations in your Gluu Server.